safahas/wizword_new/README.md

   - Beat: Timed sprint — default {int(os.getenv('BEAT_MODE_TIME', 300)) if False else 300}s
 - Pick a category or any for random
 - Interact during play:
+- FlashCard Settings quick guide:
+  - Import by Token at the top; then select sets from the drop‑down.
+  - Use Set next to Delete Set switches instantly to the selected set.
+  - To create a new set, scroll to Build From Document, enter New Set Name, and click Create/Use.
+Then you can upload a file and Generate from Document.
+  - Your group’s FlashCard leaderboards are filtered by the active token; the token is shown in the header.
   - Ask yes/no questions (−1)
   - Request up to 3 hints (−10 each)
   - Guess any time (wrong −10, correct +20 × word length)